 Zone Studio One Bedroom Two Bedrooms Three Bedroom and More

-Downtown zone, marked with red 1 on the map above $2,154 $2,517 $3,296 $4,244
+Downtown zone, marked with blue 'A' on the map $2,154 $2,517 $3,296 $4,244

-Rest of Toronto zone (Etobicoke, North York, Scarborough, York and East York), marked with blue 2 on the map above $2,154 $2,459 $3,156 $3,273
+Rest of Toronto zone (Etobicoke, North York, Scarborough, York and East York), marked with red 'B' on the map $2,154 $2,459 $3,156 $3,273

 If you rent a room in a multi-tenant house, the studio market rent will apply.

 The market rent levels shown in the table reflect the most recent data from the Canada Mortgage and Housing Corporation (CMHC) for rental units built since 2015.
 These figures are updated annually, with new rates published each winter.
+(The above noted rates are current to July 2025.)

 Step 3: Subtract current rent from the market rent

 The result is the amount the landlord must pay you each month while the tenant is temporarily relocated.
+This amount is in addition to any compensation required under the Residential Tenancies Act.

-If you currently pay $1,500 for a one-bedroom unit in North York, and the market rent is $2,459, your landlord must pay you $959 per month for the duration of the renovations.
+Example: If you currently pay $1,500 for a one-bedroom unit in North York, and the market rent is $2,459, your landlord must pay you $959 per month for the duration of the renovations.

 Moving Expenses